thomas-bfs/thomas-bfs.github.io/index.md

 - **July 2019** Participated at the EIT Digital Summer School for ‘Data Driven Manufacturing with Industry 4.0’ at the University of Bologna, Italy.

-- **December 2018** Accepted journal paper Artificial intelligence, ethics and human values: the cases of military drones and companion robots at the Artificial Life and Robotics.
+- **December 2018** Our article _Artificial intelligence, ethics and human values: the cases of military drones and companion robots_ was accepted at the Artificial Life and Robotics Journal.

 - **September 2018** Started the first year of the M.Sc. degree in Autonomous Systems at Aalto University, Helsinki - Finland.